raamcosta/compose-destinations-docs/docusaurus/versioned_docs/version-1.x/migrating-to-v2.md

 <details>
     <summary>Expand</summary>

-The approach on v1 was not great because it wouldn't allow you to have internal Composable with public generated Destination, which is what makes sense on multi module projects.
+The approach on v1 was not great because it wouldn't allow you to have internal Composable with public generated Destination, which is what may make sense on some multi module projects.

 On v2, you can have any combination though since the annotation lets you control the visibility of the generated Destination.
 Example: